SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 export {server};
 ```

-At this place we have to import setupServer function from 'msw/node' and our handlers that we have created in previous step.
-We will use setupServer function to create server and store it into a variable, which we can export from the file.
-To make server run correcty we have to pass to it numbers of request handlers.
-Each of this handlers intercept some specific request according to our handlers configuration.
-From now on server can handle how it should respond rather than hitting regular API.

-The last thing left to do is running our server during our tests.
-So lets jump quickly to the next step.
+At this place we have to import setupServer function from 'msw/node' and our handlers that we have created in the previous step.
+We will use setupServer function to create a server and store it into a variable, which we can export from the file.
+To make sthe erver run correctly we have to pass to it a number of request handlers.
+Each of these handlers intercepts some specific request according to our handlers' configuration.
+From now on s erver can handle how it should respond rather than hitting regular API.
+The last thing left to do is running our the server during our tests.
+So let's jump quickly to the next step.

 #### Run the server

-After our handlers and server setup is complete we have to make our server start to listening for the requests.
+After our handlers and server setup is complete we have to make our server start listening for the requests.
 To do that we can use jest callbacks as beforeAll, afterEach and afterAll.
 You can use those directly in your test file, but it's recommended to put it into our setupTest.js file to keep the code clean.

 ```javascript
 //src/setupTests.js - this file will be added after creating project with create-react-app